respresso/respresso-client-ios/README.md

 * Colors

 # Installation
 You can install Respresso with Homebrew using the following command:
 ```$ brew install respresso```

 # Usage
 Using Respresso should be intuitive to anyone who has used Cocoapods before.
 Configurations are stored in the respressofile, while your current assets’ metadata are stored in respressofile.lock.
 Navigate to your project folder in Terminal, and type
 ```$ respresso init```
 to initialize a new Respressofile.

-![Respressofile with custom host requesting four ot ouf five resource categories](/images/respressofile.png)
+![Respressofile with custom host requesting four ot ouf five resource categories](/images/respressofile.png) *Respressofile with custom host requesting four ot ouf five resource categories*

 Once you have configured your Respressofile, type
 ```$ respresso update```
 to import all requested resources into your project.